aron/ckan-style/styleguide/javascript/index.md

 ### Forms

 All forms should work without JavaScript enabled.
-This means that they must submit `x-www-urlencoded` data to the server and receive an appropriate response.
+This means that they must submit `application/x-www-form-urlencoded` data to the server and receive an appropriate response.
 The server should check for the `X-Requested-With: XMLHTTPRequest` header to determine if the request is an ajax one.
 If so it can return an appropriate format, otherwise it should issue a 303 redirect.